ringtailsoftware/zig-wasm-audio-framebuffer/README.md

 ## The ringbuffer

-The ringbuffer is used is <a href="https://github.com/padenot/ringbuf.js/">ringbuf.js</a> which provides a "thread-safe wait-free single-consumer single-producer ring buffer" backed by a SharedArrayBuffer.
+The ringbuffer used is <a href="https://github.com/padenot/ringbuf.js/">ringbuf.js</a> which provides a "thread-safe wait-free single-consumer single-producer ring buffer" backed by a SharedArrayBuffer.

 # Compatibility

 Working in Firefox (111.0) and Chrome (110.0.5481.177).
 Safari does not work - though it sometimes does, perhaps suggesting a race condition.
-Unnfortunately, Safari fails silently (literally).
+Unfortunately, Safari fails silently (literally).

 # CORS (Cross-Origin Resource Sharing)